radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 The data for rendering plugin is obtained by calling different Radius APIs.
 At present, Dashboard can only present the Radius application metadata visually.
 It has no capability to Create, Modify, Update or Delete any of the Radius application resources.

+///
+add more about backstage architecture SPA, backend, database (sqlite - we chose simplest since we dont use it). plugins go into SPA and backend extensions.

+sevurity model should capture known and specific security issues that customer needs to face while using the system.
+///

 ### Implementation Details

 The Radius Dashboard is developed as a Backstage Plugin, making it dependent on the Backstage framework for both display and backend functionality.
 For detailed information on Backstage's threat model, refer to the [Backstage Threat Model](https://backstage.io/docs/overview/threat-model/).

+//
+instance of dashboard as a radius + kubernetes plugin
+//

 Additionally, we introduced `rad-components` public package to provide graph and node components, which are implemented using React Flow.